SerNet/verinice-veo/README.md

 This profile enables a data source proxy that logs all generated SQL.
 It can be used for debugging.
 It is also used for tests that analyze the generated SQL queries for possible performance issues.

-#### Profile 'publishing-enabled'
+#### Profile 'background-tasks'
+This profile should not be enabled for clustered (autoscaled) instances.
+It activates background tasks that only need to be run once in each environment.
+It will enable the following background tasks:

-This profile will enable an event-dispatcher that forwards the generated application events to an external AMQP message broker.
+* an event-dispatcher that forwards the generated application events to an external AMQP message broker.
 The dispatcher needs to be configured using the corresponding settings found in `application.yaml`.

 #### Profile 'local'
 (Or any other self-defined profile name).
 Loads additional configuration files that can be used to set up